SERP Snippet Generator

 Pixel Width vs Character Count

 Google truncates titles and descriptions based on pixel width, not character count.
 Wider characters like "W" and "M" use more pixels than narrow ones like "i" and "l".
 This tool measures the approximate pixel width so you can see exactly where Google will cut your text.
+A 60-character title using all capitals is longer in pixels than a 60-character title using mixed case, and might truncate when a shorter title wouldn't.

 Need a full SEO audit?
 Go to the RankNibbler homepage and enter any URL for a free 30+ point check.